chaplin89/uSerializer/README.md

 ```
 The first three field will be always serialized/deserialized, but the Test_Field3 field will be serialized only if the Version is 2.

 Please note that the version field must come before any other field and due to some limitation of the attributes in C#, it can be only numerical or string but at the moment only numbers are supported.

-There are plans to support the version field to be also a generic complex object.
+There are plans to support the version field to be a generic complex object.
 ## Extension
 [WIP]
 ## Benchmark